aaronfreed/vaf/README.md

 #### Advanced grid interface
 I’m almost finished redoing the grid interface.
 - Vasara 1.0.x only offered five grid sizes: 1/2, 1/3, 1/4, 1/5, and 1/8 world units (WU).
 We’ve bumped this number up to twenty-one by adding options for 1, 1/6, 1/10, 1/12, 1/16, 1/18, 1/20, 1/24, 1/30, 1/32, 1/36, 1/40, 1/48, 1/60, 1/64, and 1/128 WU.
 1/16 WU is now the default selection because it’s what I use by far the most.
 (See “[Lengths and Heights](#lengths-and-heights)” below for explanations of world units, internal units, and the engine’s space measurements.)
-- The default “absolute” option is the vanilla alignment you’re used to from previous versions of Vasara: textures on polygons will be aligned to the map grid, and textures on walls will be aligned to the top-left.
+- The default “absolute” option is the vanilla alignment you’re used to from Vasara: textures on polygons will be aligned to the map grid, and textures on walls will be aligned to the top-left.
 - In addition, I’ve added three new “relative” options, which can be useful if you drew an entire map off-grid, but have a bunch of rectangles whose points align to a *different* grid (this applies to a disturbingly large number of levels in *Where Monsters Are in Dreams*), or if you recentred a map in Forge and it wasn’t recentred on-grid:
   - The “northwest” option treats walls exactly like the “absolute” option does; however, it aligns floors and ceilings to the westernmost X coordinate and the northernmost Y coordinate found within their respective polygons.
   - The “centred” option applies in both directions to floors, ceilings, and walls.
 I haven’t yet perfected the vertical alignment option for walls, but the horizontal alignment should always work correctly, and floors and ceilings should be aligned to a grid centred precisely within their respective polygons.
 I briefly had this set as the default, but reverted it to “absolute” since (a) it’s what people are used to and (b) I still find myself using it the most often.